Anett Kontaveit: 2022: World No. 2, coaching change, struggles after COVID, sixth title

-2023
+2023: Ranking drop, back injuries, retirement

-Kontaveit started her 2023 season at the Adelaide International (week 1), where she was the sixth seed.
-Kontaveit played Zheng Qinwen in first round, where she lost in three close sets; failing to convert match points in a final set tiebreak.
-At the Adelaide International (week 2), Kontaveit played ninth seed Paula Badosa in the first round, losing in two sets.
+Kontaveit started her 2023 season at the Adelaide International, where she was the sixth seed.
+Kontaveit played Zheng Qinwen in the first round, and lost in three close sets; failing to convert match points in a final set tiebreak.
+In week two, Kontaveit played ninth seed Paula Badosa in the first round, losing in two sets.
 Seeded 16th at the Australian Open, she defeated Julia Grabher in straight sets, posting her first win of the season, and first win since the Tallinn Open in October.
-In the second round, she led by a set and a break against eventual semifinalist Magda Linette, but lost in three sets.
+In the second round, she led by a set and a break against eventual semifinalist, Magda Linette, but lost in three sets.

+After retiring against Shelby Rogers in the Abu Dhabi Open, Kontaveit had a two-month injury break.

+Kontaveit announced on her Instagram page that due to lumbar disc degeneration diagnosis, she could not continue training, and would end her career as a professional tennis player after the 2023 Wimbledon Championships.
+In November, she played her last match in an exhibition event with Ons Jabeur in Tallinn, the capital of her home country Estonia.